 10. ELON MUSK, by Ashlee Vance.
 (Ecco/HarperCollins) Musk's life from his difficult South African childhood to his involvement in Internet start-ups like the rocket company SpaceX and the electric-car company Tesla.

 1. THE LIFE-CHANGING MAGIC OF TIDYING UP, by Marie Kondo.
 (Ten Speed) A guide to decluttering by discarding expendable objects all at once and taking charge of your space.

-3. THE FIVE LOVE LANGUAGES, by Gary Chapman.
-(Northfield) A guide to communicating love in a way your spouse will understand — with quality time, affirmative words, gifts, acts of service and physical touch.
+4. THE FIVE LOVE LANGUAGES, by Gary Chapman.
+(Northfield) How to communicate love in a way your spouse will understand — with quality time, affirmative words, gifts, acts of service and physical touch.

 5. THE WHOLE30, by Melissa Hartwig and Dallas Hartwig.
 (Houghton Mifflin Harcourt) An overview of a 30-day guide to better health and weight loss. (b)

 Rankings reflect sales at venues nationwide for the week ending June 13.
 An (x) indicates that a book's sales are barely distinguishable from those of the book above.
 A (b) indicates that some sellers report receiving bulk orders.